Skip to main content

 Why Least Privilege Matters

-According to the 2024 Verizon DBIR, a human element is involved in about 68% of data breaches.
+The entry point for an intrusion is more often a hijacked legitimate account than a broken mechanism.
 If every employee were granted administrator privileges, a single account being taken over through phishing would put the entire system at risk.
-With least privilege applied, the range of access an attacker can obtain becomes limited, and the difficulty of privilege escalation attacks also rises significantly.practical guides to least privilege (Amazon) let you learn this systematically.
+With least privilege applied, the range of access an attacker can obtain becomes limited, and the difficulty of privilege escalation attacks also rises significantly.

 Concrete Implementation Examples